thisfred/val/README.md

 (Again, that is mostly because it does way less, and I intend to keep it that way.)

-The schemas understood by lazyval are very similar to the ones in schema:
+The schemas understood by val are very similar to the ones in schema:

     from val import Schema, Or